inmanta/inmanta-core/docs/resource_sets.rst

 *************

 * The compiler cannot verify all constraints that would be verified when a full build is run.
 Some index constraints, for instance, cannot be verified.
 The model creator is in charge of making sure that these constraints are met.
-* If just a partial compile is performed, it is possible for a shared resource to become obsolete because numerous resources from distinct resource sets may depend on the same shared resource (not associated with a specific resource set).
+* If just a partial compile is performed, it is possible for a shared resource to become obsolete.
   The shared resource will become obsolete when a partial compile deletes the last resource that depended on it, but it is preserved as a server-managed resource because partial compiles cannot delete shared resources.
   A full compile is required to remove shared resources.
 Scheduled complete compilations that ``garbage-collect`` these shared resources are one way to fix this.
   The :inmanta.environment-settings:setting:`auto_full_compile` environment setting is used to schedule full compilations.